kingluddite/web-dev-notes/css/sass/sass_intro.md

 @import 'buttons';
 @import 'icons';
 ```

-**why do this?**
+##### Why is @import not importing the full file name?
+With Sass, you don't need to add the .scss file name extension.
+This saves you some type so be happy about it.

+##### Why use `_index.scss` partials?
-instead of importing all files into global `application.scss` file, we can just import the index files for each folder
-makes everything a lot more manageable
+Instead of importing all files into one global `application.scss` file, we can just import the index files for each folder.
+This makes everything more modular and a lot more manageable.

-### comment flag (application.scss)
+### Comment flag

+Comments makes the coding team happy.

+`scss/application.scss`

 ```
 // ==========================================================================
 // Global Imports